Skip to Content

 Truck Bed Space

-One major drawbacks of 5th wheels is that they take up space in your truck bed, whether you’re towing the trailer or not.
-While towing your trailer, the 5th wheel overhang and bed mounted hitch both take up most of the bed space in the pickup.
-While you’re not towing your camper, the bed mounted hitch still takes up space in your truck bed.
-This greatly reduces truck bed storage.
+One major drawback of 5th wheels is that they take up space in your truck bed, whether you’re towing the trailer or not.
+While towing, the 5th wheel overhang and bed mounted hitch both take up most of the bed space.
+While you’re not towing your camper, the bed mounted hitch still takes up space.
+This reduces useable truck bed storage.

 There is still some useable space in the truck bed while you’re towing your 5th wheel.
 You can store some stuff around the hitch.
 Particularly if you use a gooseneck hitch.
 These take up less space in the bed than a standard 5th wheel hitch.
-For more info on gooseneck and 5th wheel hitches, check out this great guide.
 For most campers, a standard 5th wheel hitch is the better choice.

 With a travel trailer, you have full use of your entire truck bed.
 While you’re camping, you can haul an ATV, a dirt bike, a golf cart, kayaks, and other bulky items in the truck bed.
 While you’re not camping, you can use the pickup normally.